 Telecom companies around the world such as Deutsche Telekom, Telefonica, Vodafone and Bharti Airtel have diversified their businesses to mitigate the risks of operating in only one environment.
 China Telecom's businesses are currently concentrated in China only, leaving it open to risks associated with China's future growth and government regulations.
 With its current plans to diversify into Europe and the U.S. by forging MVNO partnerships with domestic carriers, the company is looking to mitigate that risk to some extent.

 Substitution of Landlines with Mobile Phones

 Due to ease-of-use and convenience, increasing number of people are substituting their landlines with mobile phones.
-Newer technologies like VoIP and wireless have ensured that a fixed line is no longer needed for voice services.
+Newer technologies like VoIP have ensured that a fixed line is no longer needed for voice services.
 All the major incumbent telecom carriers, including China Telecom and China Unicom have been losing lines, as customers move on to VoIP or wireless services.

 High level of subsidies on mobile handsets